 AAA authorization lets you set parameters that restrict a user's access to the network.
-Authorization using RADIUS provides one method for remote access control, including one-time authorization or authorization for each service.
+Authorization using RADIUS provides one method for remote access control, including one-time authorization or authorization for each service, per-user account list and profile, user group support, and support of IP, IPX, ARA, and Telnet.
 Because RADIUS authorization is facilitated through AAA, you must issue the aaa authorization command, specifying RADIUS as the authorization method.
 For more information, refer to the chapter "Configuring Authorization."